jilljenn/tryalgo.org/errata-en.md

 - page 213: Indeed, an integer y can be written -> any composite integer y

+- page 213: The inner loop should start at i * i instead of 2 * i for the announced complexity.

 - page 240, last line: suffix of t begn inning -> beginning